mapbox/DEPRECATED-patrol/GETTING-STARTED.md

 ## Writing tests

 Don't forget to write tests for your rule!
-Tests live in the `tests` directory of each Patrol project, with one test file per Patrol rule function.
+Tests live in the `test` directory of each Patrol project, with one test file per Patrol rule function.

 ## Upload your code to S3